 Attend appointments with your Case Manager every week.

 Enroll in and attend treatment according to the Individual Treatment Plan.

+Participate in peer support or self help as directed.

 Develop timeline to begin working on other goals as identified by the Veteran in the Texas Risk Assessment in the Case Plan.